 Overlooking the sea, in the warmth of Swim Club.
 We don’t think there’s any place we’d rather curl up with a book than in our Ocean Room.
 Thanks to Ultimate Library, our guests are able to browse the bespoke, carefully curated library for the titles that best fit the hotel and it’s location.

 Founded in 2007, Ultimate Library have made it their mission to improve hotel book collections, with carefully selected booklists that perfectly match the location, whether it’s a huge resort or a small boutique hotel.
 They believe in book collections to educate, entertain and inspire that add warmth and soul to rooms.

 With views that stretch out over the bay and coffee and pastries readily available at our cafe bar (or if you rather – cocktails and wine), The Ocean Room, in the heart of Swim Club, is the ultimate place to unwind by the fireplace with a good read.

-This perfectly compliments our active relaxation ethos.
-After a hard days surfing and getting out in the elements, guests are able to come back to the ocean room and read about others adventures whilst taking a short break from their own.
-Guests are also free to bring any of our books back to their rooms for night time reading
+This perfectly complements our active relaxation ethos.
+After a hard day surfing and getting out in the elements, guests are able to come back to the ocean room and read about other adventures whilst taking a short break from their own.
+Guests are also free to bring any of our books back to their rooms for nighttime reading

 For Watergate Bay, the coast and surf were a huge influence on the books that have been selected; as well as our love of good food and local culture.
 With many titles from Cornish authors and fictional stories set in Cornwall, our collection perfectly fits the atmosphere of the Bay.